 World’s Worst Pet – Vocabulary, by Curriculum Associates, LLC, in conjunction with ArtGig Apps, is a great way to grow students vocabulary skills.
-Students will stay motivated through great game play, as this app is a take on the ever popular Cut the Rope.
+Students will stay motivated through great gameplay, as this app is a take on the ever-popular Cut the Rope.
 That, combined with sharp knives, scary spiders, old attics, toxic dumps and so much more, kids LOVE it!
 Word definitions are learned in several different ways and the player(s) needs to be on their toes.
 This game is quick paced and formats change quickly.
-Snargg, the dog – otherwise know as the worst pet ever – traverses through all kinds of sticky situations, while words and phrases are matched by differing categories.
+Snargg, the dog – otherwise known as the worst pet ever – traverses through all kinds of sticky situations, while words and phrases are matched by differing categories.
 Ten dog bowls need to be filled by playing four different games, each bowl represents a new group of words.
 The games are set up as a fill-in-the-blank or stack the pulley scenario, synonym and antonym identification, and word definition.
 The answers are not always obvious and some deeper thinking is required to progress.
 A great Try Again box appears when a mistake is made reminding students of the task and giving a definition of the word.
 And no fun tweaks for getting the wrong answer!
 Pupcakes are earned along the way as a fun incentive with the goal being to fill all of the dog bowls, as well as earning Badges along the way.
-This app is stacked with a 1100 vocabulary words and six levels, geared for grades four through eight.
+This app is stacked with an 100 vocabulary words and six levels, geared for grades four through eight.
 All the words are in line with what kids should know for reading on level literary and informational text and they appear several times in each lesson to reinforce meaning.
 Each lesson concludes with a thought-provoking writing prompt teachers can assign their students.

 TeachersWithApps thinks this app has staying power, a long shelf life, and a great motivator to increase vocabulary for all children.
 The students we worked with got carried away with playing – borderline addictive!
 It was obvious that stimulating learning was going on while kids totally relished the gameplay!
 We thought Snargg was far from the worst pet ever, he’s so cute and always active.